petaly-labs/petaly/README.md

 ### On AWS platform

-In case the endpoint is S3 or Redshift, the following AWS parameters must be configured.<br>
+For Redshift or S3-Bucket following parameters to configure.

 ```
     platform_type: aws